Sunday, June 28, 2020

 But we don't have a concrete implementation of the port yet, so we need to define it - ExchangeRatesApplicationAdapter - to interact directly with the domain service:

-public class ExchangeRatesApplicationAdapter implements ExchangeRatesApplicationPort {
+public class ExchangeRatesAdapter implements ExchangeRatesPort {

 private ExchangeRatesService exchangeRatesService;